zombie2256/bigdata/spark/examples/streaming/word_count_kafka/README.md

     # Test if producer is working by consuming messages in another terminal
     # Replace localhost with the hostname of broker
+    export PATH=$PATH:/usr/hdp/current/kafka-broker/bin
     kafka-console-consumer.sh --zookeeper localhost:2181 --topic sandeepgiri9034_test --from-beginning
+    # Terminate the console consumer by CONTROL+C. It is not longer required.
+It was just for testing.

 ## Step 3 - Launching the spark streaming